USAT Don Esteban: U.S. Army transport

 On 25 October 1941, with delivery for service 30 October 1941, the ship was bareboat chartered by the U.S. Army for its local Philippine fleet in support of a plan to establish pre-deployed fuel and munitions for use of a force of B-17 bombers being sent to reinforce the Philippines in the event of war with Japan.
 Dumps were planned for two mission's worth of fuel and bombs at Singapore and Darwin, Australia and one mission's supply at Rabaul and Port Moresby, both Australian controlled territories, with a depot at Rockhampton, Australia.
 The ship, with a capacity less than anticipated, only made initial deliveries to Rabaul and Port Moresby.
-The ship was returning to Manila, after orders to break from the mission due to the worsening situation in the Pacific, when news of the Pearl Harbor attack arrived.
+The ship was returning to Manila, after orders to break from the mission due to the worsening situation in the Pacific, when news of the Attack on Pearl Harbor arrived.
 If already north of the Equator the ship was directed to continue to Manila, if still south of that line the ship was directed to return to Darwin.
 The ship was north and returned to Manila 9 December.

 By 11 December the Japanese invasion was developing with commercial ships evacuating Manila Bay.
 By 14 December most of the U.S. Asiatic Fleet had withdrawn and all heavy bombers of the USAAC had withdrawn to Mindanao and on the 17th to Darwin.
 On 13 December Don Esteban departed Manila after loading bombs from USS Canopus destined for the Del Monte airfield on Mindanao.
 The ship returned to Manila, already under air attack, on 21 December after a stop at Iloilo to deliver small arms and ammunition.
 On the 22nd the ship had to evade air attack by getting under way into open waters.
 After successful evasion the ship was assigned to begin transporting supplies to Corregidor.